 Rullman adds “With respect to the local scene in South Florida, I always say the same thing for decades.
 It dies, regenerates then flourishes every 3 to 5 years.
 Something about the demographics forces this cycle.
 Very much hoping we are in a growth phase once we turn the corner with this pandemic.”

-Bumblefest is on September 17th at the 500 block of Clematis Street.
-Happy Hour begins at 5 pm.
-Live music begins at 6 pm.
+Bumblefest was on September 17th at the 500 block of Clematis Street.

 Bumblefest celebrates ten years of Purehoney with quite the lineup